Estelle Asmodelle: Creative work

 After leaving Wollongong University, Asmodelle worked as an assistant photographer while taking dance classes at the Sydney Dance Company and with a private instructor.
 Asmodelle performed in large female revue shows across Australia, Malaysia, Thailand, Taiwan, and Japan.
 During this time, she also worked part-time as a photographic model.
 She later ended her touring career and returned to Australia to perform as a solo belly dancer.

 Asmodelle worked as a photographic model in Japan from 1988 to 1992.
 During this time, she had a small role in the 1989 film 24 Hour Playboy (Ai to Heisei no Iro - Otoko).
 After leaving Japan, she appeared in several Australian films, including the belly dancing documentary The Enchanted Dance.

 In 1986, she became known as "Australia's First Transsexual Pin-up" by appearing nude in Australian Playgirl.
 It was the first time a trans woman had appeared nude in a mainstream magazine in Australia.

-In 2000, she lived and modelled in Los Angeles while studying at the Lena Harris Studio with a full scholarship.

-Asmodelle has been creating abstract art since childhood and began working on large canvases while studying at Wollongong University.
-Her art has been displayed in Tokyo, Los Angeles, Melbourne, Sydney and regional NSW.
+Asmodelle created abstract art from childhood and began working on large canvases while studying at Wollongong University.
+Her art has been displayed in Tokyo, Los Angeles, and throughout Australia.
 In 2010, she published her first art book, Transience.
-Asmodelle is considered a best-selling artist in Australia and internationally.

 Asmodelle's work has been featured in numerous publications.
-She has also won several art awards.
+She won several art awards.

-Asmodelle has written screenplays and two books.
-Anaesthetic Dream is an autobiography about changing sex and her struggle to be recognised as the first legal transgender person in Australia.
+Asmodelle wrote screenplays and two books.
+Anaesthetic Dream is an autobiography about her gender transition and struggle to be recognised as the first legal transgender person in Australia.

-Since 2005, Asmodelle has also been composing electronic music.
-She has released seven albums and records under the name Asmodelle.
-Asmodelle has won or been nominated for several music awards.
+From 2005, Asmodelle composed electronic music.
+She released seven albums and records under the name Asmodelle.

 Professional and academic work

-While modelling in Japan, Estelle Asmodelle consulted casually as a technical consultant for several Japanese technology companies.
-She has developed several technological patents.
+Asmodelle worked as a technical consultant in Japan and Australia.
+She developed several technological patents.
 Asmodelle's designs have been cited in the engineering field.

-After returning to Australia, Asmodelle continued her work as a technical consultant.
 In 1998, she founded the internet company Ellenet Pty.
-Ltd. and since then was described as an internet entrepreneur.
+Limited.
 In 2016, Ellenet Pty.
-Ltd. was sold to Sandgate Solutions.
+Limited was sold to Sandgate Solutions.

 In 2008, she returned to academia, studying astronomy at the University of Central Lancashire.

 Academia

-Estelle Asmodelle's areas of research interest are special and general relativity and its relationship to cosmology and time, and astronomy in general and theoretical physics.
-She has published multiple papers in scientific journals, including the Journal of the Institute of Science and Technology and the Asian Journal of Physics.
+Asmodelle's areas of research interest were special and general relativity and its relationship to cosmology and time, and astronomy in general and theoretical physics.
+She published multiple papers in scientific journals, including the Journal of the Institute of Science and Technology and the Asian Journal of Physics.
 She contributed six articles on physics and space to Cosmos magazine in 2010 and 2011.
 Several authors have cited her works.

 In May 2013, Asmodelle was featured in the Express Advocate for an introductory cosmology course she conducted at Central Coast Community College.